No, it’s not a description of how we are all feeling as we

 rowers - Freddie Isbister, Jim Linklater Senior, Jim Linklater Junior and Tommy Spence.

-Another chance comment helped us to gather more information about the day the first blizzard hit:
+Another chance comment helped us to gather more information

 The Orcadian,